Rajputsiddharth/ResNet-style-Denoising-and-Variational-AutoEncoders/README.md

 5. You can adjust the evaluation parameters and choose the type of evaluation metric (`SSIM` or `PSNR`).

 ## Conditional Variational Autoencoder (CVAE)
-The implementation of Conditional Variational Autoencoder (CVAE) is not available in this script.
+The script already includes the implementation of Conditional Variational Autoencoder (CVAE).
-However, it can be added by extending the VAE architecture to include label conditioning in both the encoder and decoder.
+CVAE extends the VAE architecture to include label conditioning in both the encoder and decoder.

 ## Results
 - The trained models achieve high reconstruction quality, as measured by Structural Similarity Index (SSIM) and Peak Signal-to-Noise Ratio (PSNR).

 ## Future Work
-- Implement the Conditional Variational Autoencoder (CVAE) for conditional image generation.
 - Explore different augmentation techniques for improved model performance.

-## Acknowledgments
-This project is inspired by the Altered MNIST dataset and builds upon existing autoencoder architectures.